 - Never handle them with salty hands.

-- Although the Giant African Land Snail is one with a tough shell; you still have to handle it with care and resist from picking it at the base of the shell; to avoid damaging the shell.
+- Although the Giant African Land Snail is one with a tough shell; you still have to handle it with care and resist picking it at the base of the shell; to avoid damaging the shell.
 Slowly go underneath the snail and release the vacuum between the snail and the surface and pick it

 - Use gloves or wet your hands before handling the Giant African Land Snails.
 To be on the safer side, it is advised that you should put on a glove or protective finger wear before you touch/handle this snail.
 This is to safeguard you from contracting infections from the snail.